GeoKnow/DEER-Service/README.md

 ##Directories

-The webapp folder should have the following subdirectories:
+The Geolift-Service webapp folder should have the following subdirectories:

 	\config
 	\result
+	\examples

 ##HTTP Calls